cmadland/teaching/pages/02.edci335/01.home/01.week-01/item.md

 ### Things to do this week!

 As you know, this is a short course, so we need to dive into things relatively quickly.
-[Here is a checklist of tasks for you this week.](https://edtechuvic.ca/edci335/schedule#week-1)
+[Check the Schedule page for a checklist of tasks for you this week.](https://edtechuvic.ca/edci335/schedule)

 ---